bitwiseworks/python-os2/Doc/library/tarfile.rst

 Supporting older Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Extraction filters were added to Python 3.12, and are backported to older
+Extraction filters were added to Python 3.12, but may be backported to older
 versions as security updates.
 To check whether the feature is available, use e.g.
 ``hasattr(tarfile, 'data_filter')`` rather than checking the Python version.